Abuse victims see inequity in payouts at 2 Michigan schools - NewsBreak

 Anderson retired in 2003.
 He died in 2008.

 Nassar, who also worked as a sports doctor for USA Gymnastics, pleaded guilty in 2018 to molesting women and girls under the guise of treatment.
-He also was caught with child pornography.
-He is serving three prison sentences that will likely keep him locked up for life.
+He also was caught with child pornography. three prison sentences that will likely keep him locked up for life.

 None of the 332 initial individuals represented by his firm in the Nassar case were Black, White said, adding that all were white and only one was a man.